-We often get asked by customers if SQL injections are still an issue in 2020.
+We often get asked by customers if SQL injections are still an issue?
 Even though this vulnerability is known for over 20 years, it still ranks number 1 in OWASP’s Top 10 for web vulnerabilities.
-Last year alone (2019), 410 vulnerabilities with the type “SQL injections” have been accepted as a CVE.
+In 2019, 410 vulnerabilities with the type “SQL injections” have been accepted as a CVE.
 So the answer is: Yes, SQL injections are still a thing.
 This blog post is intended to give an overview of the existing challenges and solutions of SQL injections and also to highlight the new possibilities of smart fuzzing in this context.
 But let’s start from scratch:

 An SQL injection is an attack where the user can insert SQL statements into the input data provided to an application.
 If this input is not properly sanitized, the application executes attacker-controlled statements on the database enabling the attacker to steal sensitive information or change the data.
 The main reason behind injection attacks is the lack of input validation that can lead to arbitrary commands being run on the database.